 “Accounting and finance employers more commonly offer flexible scheduling options, remote-work arrangements and additional vacation,” he said.

-Still, the world of finance and accounting is not perfect at times.
-Typically, these professionals experience spikes in work level, especially around tax season, which could temporarily throw off work-life balance.
+Still, the world of finance and accounting is not perfect.
+Typically, these professionals experience spikes in work level, especially around tax season, which could lean a little bit on the ‘work’ part of the work-life balance.

 Real Estate Agent

 It’s possible to have it all as a real estate agent.
 You can plan your schedule around your schedule.
 Although you might have to work the occasional evenings and weekends for showings, you generally have a say in when you work.

 According to the Department of Labor, many of these professionals are self-employed.
 If you want to go all in, you could have long workdays, however.

 When it comes to big real estate companies, consider Coldwell Banker.
 The company has been ranked as one of the best companies for work-life balance, according to Forbes.

 - Electrical engineer median salary: $100,830

 If you’re looking for an occupation that delivers on pay and quality of life, consider one in the engineering field.
 Research engineer, in particular, made Glassdoor’s list of best work-life balance jobs, scoring a 3.9 rating.
 These individuals generally work in an office or laboratory analyzing processes and conducting experiments.

 According to ENGINEERING, a website for engineering news, many engineers have lives outside of work and are well-rounded individuals.
 Women, especially, should consider becoming engineers, as it is among the highest-paying jobs for women.

 If there’s one thing human resources professionals should get right, it’s work-life balance.
 After all, they’re the ones at the forefront of introducing and updating policies and benefits that impact work-life balance and should set an example, according to Good.